WNET (Rhode Island): After closure

-In 1965, Harold C. Arcaro became the majority owner of Channel 16 of Rhode Island; he acquired the Rehoboth facility well as an adjoining 10 acres of land.
+In 1965, Harold C. Arcaro became the majority owner of Channel 16 of Rhode Island; he acquired the Rehoboth facility as well as an adjoining 10 acres of land.
 That same year, Channel 16 of Rhode Island applied for a series in changes to WNET's facilities, which the FCC granted on January 25, 1968.
 Despite the approval, the station did not immediately start construction.
 As a result, in early August, the FCC notified Channel 16 of Rhode Island that the permit was possibly in jeopardy because of what it called the permittee's voluntary decision not to build the station due to "economic and other considerations".
 Channel 16 of Rhode Island alleged to the FCC that it should be allowed to wait until resolution in another hearing of a Providence cable company's proposal to import signals from Boston and Worcester, Massachusetts.
 The FCC—at the time in a push to cancel long-unused UHF construction permits nationwide—disagreed, and on April 4, 1969, it denied another extension of time and canceled the construction permit.
 In its ruling, the commission said that when companies decide not to build for business reasons, "they must vacate the channels so they are available for applications of others".
 The company appealed the FCC's decision to deny the permit extension to the Court of Appeals for the D.C.
 Circuit, which in 1971 ordered the commission to reconsider its action.
 In a unanimous decision, the court declared that the FCC had acted "arbitrarily, capriciously, and without rational basis" and noted that the commission had to resolve the larger cable TV issue.
 The court ruling also highlighted the efforts made by Channel 16 of Rhode Island to keep the station in potential operating condition over a 13-year period including paying taxes, maintenance and repair, and tower painting and lighting costs.